Klizzy/ice-highspeed/README.md

 This script can reset the 200MB data limit for the highspeed internet on ICE trains in Germany.
 It basically just changes the MAC address for your machine, so you will need admin rights to run this script.

-Keep in mind, that your old mac address will still be shown in your network settings.
+Keep in mind, that your old MAC address will still be shown in your network settings.

 **It only works on MacOS / Linux!**